Parenting Arrangements

 Each party may provide evidence in the form of an Affidavit in relation to the best interests of the child.
 In order to get a complete picture of the child’s best interests, if there is a high degree of conflict and/or allegations of risk, an Independent Children’s Lawyer may be appointed by the Court.
 Their role is to represent the best interests of the child(ren).

-The Court may also make Orders for the preparation of an Expert Report to assist the Judge in determining what Orders are in the best interests of the child(ren).
+The Court may also make Orders for the preparation of an Expert Report by a Family Consultant / Child Expert to assist the Judge in determining what Orders are in the best interests of the child(ren).

 Is a Parenting Agreement Legally Binding?